binfalc/JavaShortChallenges/README.md

 # JavaPractice
-My path to Java training
+My path to Java training.
+This content shows the main challenges proposed in the platform CodeGym in the training path for Java learning.